reecemartin/reecemartin.ca/README.md

 ![Desktop - Close All Button](https://github.com/reecemartin/reecemartin.github.io/blob/master/personalwebsite2020/src/Images/CloseAll.jpg)

 Next once I am done with the expansion feature being fully cleaned up, I am going to do some more refactoring to clean up the code and the issues I have posted and then I will continue adding more content.
+I also want to add a dynamic scroll to top button which appears when at the bottom 10% of the page.